hyscale/hyscale/README.md

 * JDK version 11 and above

-1.Download the latest stable release from this [link](https://get.hyscale.io/win) Or if you have curl installed, use this command:
+1.Download the latest stable release from this [link](https://get.hyscale.io/win)

-    curl -L https://get.hyscale.io/win -o hyscale.ps1
+2.Rename the downloaded file to hyscale.ps1

-2.Add the binary into your PATH.
+3.Add the binary into your PATH.

-3.Test to ensure hyscale is installed:
+4.Open the powershell windows and run the below command to ensure hyscale is installed:

     hyscale.ps1 --version